yumuzi234/e8vm/readme.md

 from relentless iterations, and iterations require good code understandings by *human* programmers.
 In the long run, code comprehensibility dominates all.

-E8VM proposes an entire set of langauge tool-chain that puts code readability, or more precisely, code comprehensibility as the one and only first priority.

 To achieve high comprehensibility: